norlab-ulaval/f1tenth_gym_ros/README.md

 **Supported System:**

 - Ubuntu (tested on 20.04) native with ROS 2
-- Ubuntu (tested on 20.04) with an NVIDIA gpu and nvidia-docker2 support
+- Ubuntu (tested on 20.04) with an NVIDIA gpu and NVIDIA Container Toolkit support
 - Windows 10, macOS, and Ubuntu without an NVIDIA gpu (using noVNC)

 This installation guide will be split into instruction for installing the ROS 2 package natively, and for systems with or without an NVIDIA gpu in Docker containers.